 Stay in Baltimore near the harbor

-Since we had to pick up the camper at the port, it was convenient to choose a hotel that is close to the port.
-We could then, after collecting the camper, park in front of the door and check the camper in peace, load the stuff and prepare the car for the first kilometers.
-No sooner said than done.
+First I would like to inform you about your stay.
+Since we had to pick up the camper at the port, it was useful to choose a hotel that was close by.
+You can then act quickly because you are close to the port.
+After picking up the camper, you can park in front of the hotel and check the camper in peace, load the belongings and prepare the car for the first kilometers.
+Two hotels are within walking distance of the harbour.

-The hotel of choice by most people picking up an RV or vehicle in Baltimore is the Best Western Plus Hotel & Conference Center† This is in fact a 25 to 30 minute walk from the harbour.
-We decided to book here for that reason, despite the fact that the reviews were not great… A 3,9 out of 5 stars on Google Maps and only a 7 on booking.com.
+The first hotel by most overlanders who picks up an RV or vehicle in Baltimore is chosen, it is Best Western Plus Hotel & Conference Center.
+This is a 25-minute walk from the port.
+For that reason we decided to book here, even though the reviews were not great...
+A 3,6 out of 5 stars on Google Maps and only a 7 on booking.com.
 Still, we wanted to give the hotel a chance.
-The price?
-110 to 130 dollars per night.
+The price? $110 to $130 per night.

 Creaking elevator and weed smell

-We checked in and immediately regretted it.
-The creaking and wobbly elevator had seen better days and when we arrived at the 10th floor we were immediately treated to a huge smell of weed.
-We hoped it would be a one-off, but in the two days we stayed here, some rooms just smoked and smoked non-stop.
-We were not bothered by that and no problems with it, but it immediately sets an atmosphere and a certain expectation of the hotel.
-And indeed, unfortunately it did not stop there…
+We checked in and actually immediately regretted it.
+The creaking and wobbly elevator had had its day and when we arrived on the 10th floor we were immediately treated to a huge smell of marijuana.
+We hoped it would be a one-off, but in the two days we stayed here there was non-stop smoking and smoking in some rooms.
+We did not experience any problems with this or any problems with it, but it immediately sets an atmosphere and a certain expectation of the hotel.
+And indeed, unfortunately it didn't stop there...

 Thin walls and leaking taps

-Fortunately, the bed was good, we slept wonderfully on it.
-But an air conditioner that can't be turned off and the paper-thin walls and doors were less pleasant.
+Fortunately the bed was good, we slept wonderfully.
+But a vibrating air conditioning that could not be turned off and the paper-thin walls and doors were less pleasant.
 We literally heard every word from the neighbors and people walking in the hallway.
-Also, after a few hours, the leaking taps in the shower drove us crazy, which, given the thick yellow deposits on the drip spots, had been doing it for quite some time.
-Everything in the hotel room was actually worn and/or very dated, even the carpet.
+We also went crazy after a few hours because of the leaking taps in the shower, which, given the thick yellow deposits on the drip spots, had been doing so for quite some time.
+Everything in the hotel room was actually worn and/or very dated, including the carpet.

 Still toast for breakfast